shoprunback/documentation/source/includes/api/catalog/_product.md

 picture_file_base64 | no | if your product's image is not hosted on the internet, you can provide it with a base64 version of it

 <aside class="success">
-If you don't have more than one brand, you don't have to provide the brand_id.
+If you only have one brand, you don't have to provide the brand_id.
 </aside>